-A request to withdraw from an MBA course must be made and/or confirmed by the student.
-A withdrawal form must be completed and submitted through the Executive MBA Director's office by any student choosing to withdraw.
+A withdrawal form must be initiated, completed and either hand delivered, faxed, emailed, or mailed to the Executive MBA Director's office by any student choosing to withdraw.
 No student is officially withdrawn from class or school until this form has been cleared by the Registrar's Office, Financial Aid Office, Student Accounts Office and, as applicable, Veteran's Affairs office.

 The importance of following withdrawal procedures must be stressed.
-Inattention to proper procedures may result in the student receiving an "F" for the course(s) and being charged for the entire course(s).
+Inattention to proper procedures may result in the student receiving an "F" for the course(s) and being charged for the entire